 My company has dismissed an employee.
 Should I report the termination code as 'DS - Summary dismissal'?

-- willfully disobeys a lawful and reasonable order,
+- Willfully disobeys a lawful and reasonable order,

-- is guilty of fraud and dishonesty, or
+- Being guilty of fraud or dishonesty,

-- is habitually neglectful in his/her duties.
+- Being habitually neglectful of his/her duties, or

 How can I report an amendment to the employee termination that was recently reported via our Remittance Statement?

 Please call our hotline at +852 2583 8033 for assistance.

 How can I request a refund of unvested benefits?

 Please send us a written request which is signed by an authorised person at your company.

 When should I make the last mandatory contribution for an employee who ceases employment?